writethedocs/www/docs/blog/2021-community-kickoff.rst

 One of the first things we're excited about this year is an evolution of our meetups: Quorum meetups.
 These quarterly, remote, "super" meetups are an hour long and include a presentation by a speaker followed by breakout networking.

-Write the Docs is running two Quorum pilot programs for 2021:
+Write the Docs is running three Quorum pilot programs for 2021:

 * `Virtual Write the Docs East Coast Quorum on Meetup.com <https://www.meetup.com/virtual-write-the-docs-east-coast-quorum/>`_ - For participants in the Eastern (UTC-4) and Central (UTC-5) time zones.
 The first meetup is planned for **February**.